sanskrit/sanskrit/docs/quickstart.rst

 The ``sanskrit`` package is most useful when it can work with linguistic data.
 Not all of the code in the `sanskrit` package requires access to this data, but the most interesting code does.
-This data is managed internally as an SQL database, but you don't know to know any SQL to work with it.
+This data is managed internally as an SQL database, but you don't need to know to know any SQL to work with it.

 The database is initialized from a set of special data files.
 To get that data, you can clone this repository from GitHub::